-- Plagiarism- the taking of someone else's words, ideas, or work and passing them off as one's own without the proper citation and credit to the original author. - Collusion- a conspiracy to deceive and/or the unauthorized collaboration with another in preparing course work. - Multiple Submissions the submission of a work previously submitted for another course for academic credit, whether in part or in its entirety, without the consent of the instructor.
+- 1. Plagiarism the taking of someone else's words, ideas, or work and passing them off as one's own without the proper citation and credit to the original author. - 2.
+Self-plagiarism (Multiple Submissions) the submission of one's own work previously submitted for another course for academic credit, whether in part or in its entirety, without the consent of the instructor. - 3.
+Collusion the unauthorized collaboration with another in preparing course work.

-When a student is accused of violating academic integrity, the faculty member and the student will attempt to reach a resolution first and based on the course syllabus or departmental handbook.
-If no resolution is achieved, the student may appeal to the appropriate instructional dean or campus dean for review of the decision made by the instructor.
+When a student is accused of academic dishonesty, the faculty member and the student will attempt to reach a resolution first and based on the course syllabus.
+If no resolution is achieved, the student may appeal to the appropriate instructional dean for review of the decision made by the instructor.